SouthGreenPlatform/genoring/README.md

 ### Update

-To update Drupal use the command:
+To manually update Drupal use this command (while GenoRing is running):
 ```
-  # docker compose run -e DRUPAL_UPDATE=1 genoring
+  # docker compose run -e DRUPAL_UPDATE=2 genoring
 ```
+DRUPAL_UPDATE=1 is used in environment settings to auto-update Drupal each time GenoRing starts while DRUPAL_UPDATE=2 is used to manually update Drupal without starting GenoRing (which should be already running in another docker instance).
 Note: you may add other parameters to the command line as needed.

 ### Reinstall